exercism/vimscript/exercises/practice/leap/.approaches/boolean-chain/content.md

 | 0  | 1  |        1 |         0 |
 | 1  | 0  |        1 |         0 |
 | 1  | 1  |        1 |         1 |

-By situationally skipping some checks, the code can be efficientlly calculate the result with fewer operations.